The Bernoullianum: history of an extraordinary building

 In 1957, the Bernoullianum was expanded to meet the increased space requirements of the various institutes it was housing.

-At the time of its construction, the Bernoullianum was on the outskirts of the city; today, the monumental building at 30/32 Bernoullistrasse is located in close proximity to the University Library and the Kollegienhaus.
+At the time of its construction, the Bernoullianum was on the outskirts of the city; today, the monumental building at Bernoullistrasse 30/32 is located in close proximity to the University Library and the Kollegienhaus.

 Although the Bernoullianum’s facilities cannot compete with modern university buildings – such as the Pharmazentrum, housing the Department of Pharmaceutical Sciences, and the Biozentrum, housing the Center for Molecular Life Sciences – its authentic, historic facade still makes it one of the most striking and impressive public buildings in the city.